 Part II adds more characterization and context, and starts the analysis beginning with linkages in Somalia.

-Part II will conclude with a synthesis and recommendation of courses of action.
+Part II will conclude with a synthesis and recommendation of synergistic strategies to guide course of action development.